-When things quickly start trending up and to the right — it indicates that good things are happening — that people other than yourself, your team, and possibly your mom care about your idea.
+When things quickly start trending up and to the right — it indicates that good things are happening — that people other than yourself, your team, and possibly your mom cares about your idea.
 The problem is that traction means different things to different people.
-And it too can be gamed.
+And it, too, can be gamed.

-Quick: Which of the 2 charts below communicates progress?
+Quick: Which of the two charts below communicates progress?

 This type of charting trick used to work, but it doesn’t anymore.
 A more sophisticated investor will see right through such a facade.
 This means you have to level up your game and get smarter about traction.

 What Is Traction?

 Traction is the rate at which a business model captures monetizable user value.